-A higher percentage of surveyed women-owned MSMEs reported using digital tools for business purposes than surveyed men-owned MSMEs
+A higher percentage of women-owned MSMEs reported using digital tools for business purposes than men-owned MSMEs

-According to survey results, a higher percentage of surveyed women-owned MSMEs reported using digital tools for business purposes than surveyed men-owned MSMEs before the pandemic, in the past year, and in the past 30 days.xxx More specifically, 76 percent of surveyed women-owned MSMEs reported that they had ever used digital tools prior to the pandemic, increasing to 79 percent in the past year during the pandemic, and slightly decreasing to 77 percent in the past 30 days. xxxi Surveyed men-owned MSMEs followed a similar pattern, but with lower overall digital tool usage rates: 68 percent of surveyed men-owned MSMEs had ever used digital tools prior to the pandemic, increasing to 72 percent in the past year during the pandemic, and decreasing to 71 percent in the past 30 days.
-XXXII These survey findings do not align with recent literature about Indonesia's mobile internet gender gap.
-For example, a 2020 GSMA Report on The Mobile Gender Gap reported that in Indonesia, a higher percentage of men used mobile internet than women.23 However, our survey results did highlight that surveyed men-owned MSMEs used certain digital tools at higher percentages than surveyed womenowned MSMEs.
-For example, 27 percent of surveyed men-owned MSMEs used e-commerce websites in the past year during the pandemic while only 21 percent of surveyed women-owned MSMEs used this tool in the same time period.xxxiii
+According to survey results, a higher percentage of women-owned MSMEs reported using digital tools for business purposes than men-owned MSMEs before the pandemic, in the past year, and in the past 30 days.xxiv More specifically, 76 percent of women-owned MSMEs reported that they had ever used digital tools prior to the pandemic, increasing to 79 percent in the past year during the pandemic, and slightly decreasing to 77 percent in the past 30 days.xxv Menowned MSMEs followed a similar pattern, but with lower overall digital tool usage rates: 68 percent of men-owned MSMEs had ever used digital tools prior to the pandemic, increasing to 72 percent in the past year during the pandemic, and decreasing to 71 percent in the past 30 days.xxvi These survey findings do not align with recent literature about Indonesia's mobile internet gender gap.
+For example, a 2020 GSMA Report on The Mobile Gender Gap reported that in Indonesia, a higher percentage of men used mobile internet than women.
+However, our survey results did highlight that men-owned MSMEs used certain digital tools at higher percentages than women-owned MSMEs.
+For example, 27 percent of men-owned MSMEs used this tool in the past year while only 21 percent of women-owned MSMEs used this tool in the same time period.xxvii

-Lack of knowledge was a key challenge facing both surveyed women-owned and men-owned MSMEs.
-Although lack of knowledge was the most frequently reported difficulty among both groups, a greater percentage of surveyed online women-owned MSMEs (49 percent) reported that lack of knowledge was a difficulty their business faced in using digital tools than surveyed men-owned MSMEs (46 percent).
-Additionally, a greater percentage of surveyed women-owned MSMEs reported a lack of knowledge was the most challenging difficulty (19 percent) than surveyed men-owned MSMEs (17 percent).
-These survey findings indicated that a lack of knowledge about digital tools inhibits surveyed women-owned MSME digital tool use more so than surveyed men-owned MSMEs.
+Lack of knowledge was a key challenge facing both women-owned and men-owned MSMEs.
+Although lack of knowledge was the most frequently reported difficulty among both groups, a greater percentage of online women-owned MSMEs (49 percent) reported that lack of knowledge was a difficulty their business faced in using digital tools than men-owned MSMEs (46 percent).xxviii Additionally, a greater percentage of women-owned MSMEs reported a lack of knowledge was the most challenging difficulty (19 percent) than men-owned MSMEs (17 percent).xxvix These survey findings indicated that a lack of knowledge about digital tools inhibits women-owned MSME digital tool use more so than men-owned MSMEs.
 Which could inhibit women-owned MSMEs use of digital tools in the future - despite the other survey findings presented here.

-For digital tool use prior to COVID-19, in the past year, and in the past 30 days, the differences between female-owned and men-owned MSMEs are not statistically significant per Chi-squared test of independence, adjusted p > 0.05.
+xxviii Not statistically significant per Chi squared test of independence, adjusted p > 0.05 xxiv For digital tool use prior to COVID-19, in the past year, and in the past 30 days, the differences between female-owned and menowned MSMEs are not statistically significant per Chi squared test of independence, adjusted p > 0.05.

-Difference between digital tool use in the past year and digital tool use prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+xxv Difference between digital tool use in the past year and digital tool use prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
 Difference between digital tool use in the past year and digital tool use in the past 30 days is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.

-xxxii Difference between digital tool use in the past year and digital tool use prior to COVID-19 is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
+xxvi Difference between digital tool use in the past year and digital tool use prior to COVID-19 is not statistically significant per Chisquared goodness of fit test, adjusted p > 0.05.
 Difference between digital tool use in the past year and digital tool use in the past 30 days is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.

-xxxiii Not statistically significant per Chi-squared test of independence, adjusted p > 0.05.

-xxxiv Not statistically significant per Chi-squared test of independence, adjusted p > 0.05.
+xxvii Not statistically significant per Chi squared test of independence, adjusted p > 0.05 xxix Not statistically significant per Chi squared test of independence, adjusted p > 0.05